 A minimum of 3 days in London is a decent time to catch a glimpse of this vibrant (though sometimes rainy city.
 Here are a few other tips and advice that may be helpful for your 3 days in London!
-After the trip, make sure to head to Wales or spend a week in Portugal for some more nature-inspired outings!
+After the trip, make sure to head to Wales, spend a week in Portugal or travel across Italy in 14 days for some more nature-inspired outings!

 Estimated Cost for 3 Days in London

-The first itinerary will cost you about GBP165 (USD185/ EUR165 ), but if you want to invest in things like tours and a rental, that it can go above GBP 200 (USD 255/EUR 225).
+The first itinerary will cost you about GBP165 (US185/ EUR165 ), but if you want to invest in things like tours and a rental, that it can go above GBP 200 (US 255/EUR 225).
 The structure of the costs is as follows: